 Peanuts are generally safe and healthy when consumed in the right amount.
 However, some people might experience allergic reactions to nuts.
-So, if you have a potential allergy or family history then you should consider consulting a doctor or avoid having peanuts.
+So, if you have a potential allergy or family history then you should consider consulting a doctor or avoiding having peanuts.

 Also, peanuts are susceptible to contamination, especially aflatoxins which are produced by a fungus.
-Experts have marked aflatoxins as a carcinogenic substance which means cancer-causing substance.
+Experts have marked aflatoxins as a carcinogenic substance which means a cancer-causing substance.
 So, make sure to eat fresh peanuts and store them properly in a tight container.